eaglesky/system-design/crawler.md

 ## Scenario
 * Usage: for collecting data/information from the web, given some seed urls.
+* Assuming crawling for HTML pages only.
+But the design should be extensible to support other media types like sound files, images and videos.
+* So the input is a list of urls, and the output is a list of crawled urls and map of url to its html content.
 * Given seeds, crawl the web
 	- How many web pages?
 		+ 1 trillion(10^12) web pages